Gene Kelly: Marriages

 Kelly married three times.
-His first marriage was to actress Betsy Blair in 1941.
+His first marriage was to 17-year-old actress Betsy Blair in 1941.
+They met the previous year in 1940 at an audition where Kelly hired Blair to work as a dancer for a nightclub revue.
 They had one child, Kerry (b.
-1942), and divorced in April 1957.
+1942), and they divorced in April 1957.

-In 1960, Kelly married his choreographic assistant Jeanne Coyne, who had previously been married to Stanley Donen between 1948 and 1951.
+In 1960, Kelly married his choreographic assistant Jeanne Coyne.
+She had previously been married to Stanley Donen between 1948 and 1951.
 Kelly and Coyne had two children, Timothy (b.
 1962) and Bridget (b.
 1964).
 This marriage lasted until Coyne died in 1973.

-Kelly married Patricia Ward in 1990 (when he was 77 and she was 30).
-Their marriage lasted until his death six years later and she has not remarried.
+Kelly married Patricia Ward in 1990, when he was 77 and she was 30.
+Their marriage lasted until his death in 1996, and she has never remarried.

 Political and religious views

 Kelly was a lifelong supporter of the Democratic Party.
 His period of greatest prominence coincided with the McCarthy era in the US.
-In 1947, he was part of the Committee for the First Amendment, the Hollywood delegation that flew to Washington to protest at the first official hearings by the House Committee on Un-American Activities.
+In 1947, he was part of the Committee for the First Amendment, the Hollywood delegation that flew to Washington to protest against the first official hearings which were held by the House Committee on Un-American Activities.
 His first wife, Betsy Blair, was suspected of being a communist sympathizer, and when United Artists, which had offered Blair a part in Marty (1955), were considering withdrawing her under pressure from the American Legion, Kelly successfully threatened MGM's influence on United Artists with a pullout from It's Always Fair Weather unless his wife was restored to the part.
 He used his position on the board of directors of the Writers Guild of America West on a number of occasions to mediate disputes between unions and the Hollywood studios.

-He was raised as a Roman Catholic and was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
-However, after becoming disenchanted by the Roman Catholic Church's support for Francisco Franco against the Second Spanish Republic during the Spanish Civil War, he officially severed his ties with the church in September 1939.
-This separation was prompted, in part, by a trip Kelly made to Mexico in which he became convinced that the church had failed to help the poor in that country.
+He was raised as a Roman Catholic and he was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
+After he became disenchanted with the Roman Catholic Church's support for Francisco Franco's opposition to the Second Spanish Republic during the Spanish Civil War, he officially severed his ties with the church in September 1939.
+This separation was prompted, in part, by a trip which Kelly took to Mexico in which he became convinced that the church had failed to help the poor in Mexico.
 After his departure from the Catholic Church, Kelly became an agnostic, as he had previously described himself.

 Illness and death

-Kelly's health declined steadily in the late 1980s and early 1990s.
-In July 1994, he suffered a stroke and stayed in Ronald Reagan UCLA Medical Center hospital for seven weeks.
-In early 1995, he had another stroke which made him severely disabled.
+Kelly's health steadily declined in the late 1980s and early 1990s.
+In July 1994, he suffered a stroke and stayed in the Ronald Reagan UCLA Medical Center hospital for seven weeks.
+In early 1995, he suffered another stroke which left him severely disabled.
 Kelly died on February 2, 1996.
-His body was cremated without a funeral or memorial service.